Glenn Miller Orchestra (1956–present): 1956 to present

 There was a second revival of the name Glenn Miller Orchestra in 1956, which has continued well into the 21st century.
 It is this version with which this article is primarily concerned.

-After the release of the successful film The Glenn Miller Story, Miller's widow invited Ray McKinley, who had assumed leadership of the Major Glenn Miller Army Air Forces Orchestra 1945, to lead a new Glenn Miller Orchestra.
+After the release of the successful film The Glenn Miller Story, Miller's widow invited Ray McKinley, who had assumed leadership of the Major Glenn Miller Army Air Forces Orchestra in 1945, to lead a new Glenn Miller Orchestra.
 McKinley remained with the Miller band until 1966.

 The Glenn Miller Orchestra has recorded and performed under various leaders, from 1956 to this day.
 Clarinetist Buddy DeFranco became the musical director in 1966.

 Larry O'Brien served as director of the World-Famous Glenn Miller Orchestra from 1981 to 1983 and from 1988 to 2010.

 Singer Nick Hilscher became the director of the touring band in 2012, replacing previous director Gary Tole.
 Saxophonist/vocalist Erik Stabnau became music director in August 2021.

 The Glenn Miller estate has authorized other bands to perform as "The Glenn Miller Orchestra" internationally.
 These groups are based in England, Europe, and Scandinavia.